 But there’s one challenge: getting seen.

 Visibility for organic, or non-paid, social content has been declining for years.
 That isn’t to say this content isn’t useful.
-In fact, organic content is usually a core component of a successful digital marketing strategy.
+In fact, organic content is usually a core component of a successful digital marketing strategy — which makes it a core component of your practice marketing strategy.
 But for many practices, it can help to give your videos, images, and text posts an extra push.
 And, ideally, you’ll attract more patients as a result.

 This is where paid social media advertising comes in.

 There are several direct and indirect benefits that a medical practice can take advantage of from paid advertising on social media:

 - Boost leads: The top reason any business chooses to invest in ads on social media is to get more customers.
 For medical providers, this can look like more appointment bookings or even retaining current patients.